 Inflation explained with an example

 This example clearly explains the fall in the purchasing power of money.
 For Rs.
-100 you could get 5 Kg rice before, but now only 4 Kg.
-So purchasing power of money got reduced.
+100 you could get 5 Kg of rice before, but now only 4 Kg.
+So purchasing power of money was reduced.
 This is inflation.
-And let’s us calculate the inflation rate (percentage).
-If price of rice, which was Rs.20 per Kg increased to Rs.25, this corresponds to Rs.5 increase on Rs.20, ie. 25% increase.
+And let’s calculate the inflation rate (percentage).
+If the price of rice, which was Rs.20 per Kg increased to Rs.25, this corresponds to Rs.5 increase on Rs.20, ie. a 25% increase.
 So the inflation rate is 25%, which is obviously a very high rate.

 Problems with Inflation

-Having understood what inflation really is, let’s ponder what effects can inflation cause in an economy?
+Having understood what inflation really is, let’s ponder what effects can inflation have on an economy.
 Is inflation that bad?
-High rates of inflation is bad because, it can eat up hard-earned money of ordinary people.
-Life of common man will become tough.
-His savings will soon be exhausted, unless his investments offer high rate of return than the inflation rate present in the country.
+High rates of inflation are bad because they can eat up the hard-earned money of ordinary people.
+The life of the common man will become tough.
+His savings will soon be exhausted unless his investments offer a higher rate of return than the inflation rate present in the country.

 Inflation Rates in India

-There are different indices in India like Wholesale Price Index(WPI), Consumer Price Index(CPI) etc which measure inflation rates in India.
-But what we generally find in headlines as inflation rate in India is Inflation rate based on WPI.
-In the last 50 years, WPI based inflation rate shows an average inflation rate around 7-8%.
+There are different indices in India like Wholesale Price Index(WPI), Consumer Price Index(CPI), etc. which measure inflation rates in India.
+But what we generally find in headlines as the inflation rate in India is an Inflation rate based on WPI.
+In the last 50 years, the WPI-based inflation rate shows an average inflation rate of around 7-8%.
 The highest inflation rate observed in India was 34.68 Percent in September of 1974.
 The lowest rate touched was -11.31 Percent in May of 1976 ( a case of deflation).

 Inflation can be measured at three levels – producer, wholesaler and retailer (consumer).
 Prices generally rise in each level till the commodity finally reach the hand of consumer.